polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 34% of the peak even after having reproduced a good part of the OpenBLAS/BLIS recipe!
 Clearly, there is something orthogonal that all of this is missing.
 It looks like we completely missed vectorization!
-The highly tuned library kernels that we've set as a target often used a careful selection and schedule of vector instructions in inline assembly.
+The highly tuned library kernels that we've set as a target use a careful selection and schedule of vector instructions in inline assembly.

 Let's see whether our code is even being vectorized reasonably under the hood by